Interactive sound installation

 Copper string, audio, circuitry

 Homing is an unique instrument that allows an audience to wander through a forest of glimmering copper strings, strung from floor to ceiling, to touch, listen and play their memories of home.
 Dogs barking, laughter, thunder, traffic, a piano - wherever you may be today, wherever you may live, each string of the artist Jenna Burchell’s touch-sensitive instrument Homing triggers familiar sounds that take you back to that place, real or imagined, where you know you belong, feel safe, breathe easily.

 The travelling project Homing encourages audiences to talk about what home means to them in the context of diaspora.
-It is an opportunity to move diverse people to interact and exchange stories, embracing the differences and similarities that unite South Africans.
+It is an opportunity to move diverse people to interact and exchange stories, embracing their differences and similarities.
 This meticulously hand-built interactive environment has been designed to be an accessible and exciting meeting of contemporary art, sound and live interactive participation.